 What if the ball pitches outside the pitch in cricket?
 Is it instantly called a dead ball or a no ball?
 If such thoughts have crossed your mind, then you are at the right place.
 This situation often raises questions around outside pitch no ball rules and whether the delivery should be called a dead ball.
 In this cricket rules & regulations guidebook, we will offer you a detailed explanation of the outside pitch no ball rules, and unravel possible scenarios that could either result in a no ball or a dead ball.

+So, where to pitch the ball in cricket for it to be considered legal?
 Firstly, it’s important to understand that bowlers are not permitted to pitch the cricket ball outside the pitch.
 The width of the pitch is roughly 10 feet (3.05 m).
 Bowlers need to pitch the cricket ball on the pitch and within the wide guidelines (limited-overs cricket) for their deliveries to be legal.

-If any bowler fails to abide by this principle, that’s when the outside pitch no ball rules kick in.
+So, when does no ball happen in cricket?
+If any bowler pitches the ball outside pitch, that’s when the outside pitch no ball rules kick in.
 The Law 21 of the Marylebone Cricket Club (MCC) clearly states that if the cricket ball pitches outside the pitch or any part of it lands either partially or entirely outside the pitch area, then the bowler is deemed to have delivered a no ball.

 Outside Pitch No Ball Rules From MCC States: